Help is on the way!

 Loss of independence.
 Aging brings physical limitations, health conditions, and a growing reliance on others for daily tasks.
 For a narcissist who has always prided themselves on self-sufficiency and control, needing help can feel threatening.
 They may respond with hostility, refusal of care, or increased demands on their caregivers.

 Declining physical appearance.
-For narcissists whose self-worth is closely tied to their looks, the natural aging process, including wrinkles, weight changes, and reduced vitality, can be devastating.
+For narcissists whose self-worth is closely tied to their looks, the natural aging process, including wrinkles, weight changes, and reduced vitality, can be deeply distressing.
+Many seniors with NPD struggle with difficulty with the aging process in ways that intensify their narcissistic behaviors.
 This loss may trigger increased bitterness, anger, or withdrawal.

 Cognitive decline.
 Having a personality disorder increases the risk of cognitive decline.
 Cognitive changes can also amplify narcissistic behaviors such as impulsivity, aggression, and poor judgment, making it difficult to distinguish between personality-driven behavior and dementia-related symptoms.